m-yosefpor/template/CONTRIBUTING.md

 1. Define getters for type fields which are map/slice or struct pointer to avoid nil pointer derefrence issues in runtime. what if we could define `GetTypeA() (value, error)` and calling `a.GetTypeA().GetTypeB()` like rust, invoked errors.

+1. Define constructors for structs with the name "New" + Type, when:
+    - default value is requied
-1. Define constructors for structs which have struct-pointer/map/slice values to avoid nil pointer derefrence issues.
+    - have struct-pointer/map/slice values to avoid nil pointer derefrence issues.
 This should cascade to all supersede structs which embeds/contains this struct.
+(Shouldn't we use either GetField method or NewType method?)

 1. **Exported vars, functions:** only if it is really required to have access from outside of the package.
 Consider YAGNI.
+    - For exported vars, use Getter and (Setters/Constructors) with unexported vars. (??)

 1. **Log in functions, or, not:**

     - For erros return err with more context Errorf and only log in main funcs
+    - For non-failing erros, return until we want to log and ignore the warning, and then log it (as we no longer want to passs the err to the parrent caller)
-    - For infos?!
+    - For infos: log before function call.

 1. **Define var and function for not repetitive expressions:**